9 Expert Ping Pong Tips For Beginners From The World’s Best Creators

 Kevin Finn – Always carry a notebook

-My best tip is more of a habit than a piece of technical advice: Carry a notebook in your bag and take notes on your game—cues you find helpful, “aha moments,” great pieces of advice from more experienced players, tactics you find useful, thoughts on your equipment, etc.
+My best tip is more of a u003cemu003ehabitu003c/emu003e than a piece of technical advice: Carry a notebook in your bag and take notes on your game—cues you find helpful, “aha moments,” great pieces of advice from more experienced players, tactics you find useful, thoughts on your equipment, etc.u003cbru003eu003cbru003eThis simple practice is a SKELETON KEY that will unlock u003cemu003emanyu003c/emu003e doors on your path to improvementu003cbru003e

 Kevin Finn